Skip to Content

 What’s more, there’s a ton to do here for outdoor lovers, with scenic sites and opportunities for adventure around every turn.

+• Hike to Neahkahnie Mountain.
 About thirty minutes south of Cannon Beach, Neahkahnie Mountain is one of the most beautiful hikes on the Oregon coast.
-Boasting panoramic views up and down the coastline, Neahkahnie is a local favorite.
+The hike ends up close to 6 miles round-trip from the north trailhead, and from the south, it’ll top out right around 3 miles round-trip.

 Neahkahnie

-If you’re into kayaking, Ecola Creek isn’t one to miss.
+• Kayak Ecola Creek.
+If you’re into kayaking, don’t miss Ecola Creek.
 It runs straight into the Pacific Ocean, but the true kayaking action happens a little bit further upstream.
-The creek is small and easily navigable, with some of the most spectacular scenery the Oregon Coast has to offer.
+The creek is small and easily navigable, with some of the most spectacular scenery of any Oregon Coast town.

 Kayaking Ecola Creek

-It would be silly to call this one a hike, but the short jaunt along the beach to Haystack Rock is one worth taking.
+• Walk to Haystack Rock.
+This is Cannon Beach’s crowning glory, and it’s not hard to see why.
 Access the beach wherever you can (there are plenty of access points in and around town), then walk to the giant, lone rock in the ocean.
 It’s that simple!

 Cannon Beach is one of the best coastal towns in Oregon